apollo

 Critical

-How does the drug interact with Tripill 1mg Tablet 10's:
+How does the drug interact with Tripill 1mg Tablet:

-Co-administration of Ioversol with Tripill 1mg Tablet 10's can increase the risk of side effects.
+Co-administration of Tripill 1mg Tablet with Iodamide may increase the risk of kidney problems.

 How to manage the interaction:

-Taking Tripill 1mg Tablet 10's with Ioversol is not recommended, please consult your doctor before taking it.
+Taking Tripill 1mg Tablet with Iodamide is not recommended, please consult a doctor before taking it.
+Do not discontinue the medications without consulting a doctor.

 Critical

-How does the drug interact with Tripill 1mg Tablet 10's:
+How does the drug interact with Tripill 1mg Tablet:

-Co-administration of Iomeprol with Tripill 1mg Tablet 10's can increase the risk of side effects.
+Co-administration of Iodixanol with Tripill 1mg Tablet can increase the risk of side effects.

 How to manage the interaction:

-Taking Tripill 1mg Tablet 10's with Iomeprol is not recommended, please consult a doctor before taking it.
+Taking Tripill 1mg Tablet with Iodixanol is not recommended, please consult a doctor before taking it.
 Do not discontinue the medications without consulting a doctor.

 Critical

-How does the drug interact with Tripill 1mg Tablet 10's:
+How does the drug interact with Tripill 1mg Tablet:

-Co-administration of Tripill 1mg Tablet 10's and Iobitridol can increase the risk of lactic acidosis (when the body produces too much lactic acid).
+Co-administration of Tripill 1mg Tablet and Ioxitalamic acid can increase the risk of lactic acidosis (when the body produces too much lactic acid).

 How to manage the interaction:

-Taking Tripill 1mg Tablet 10's with Iobitridol is generally avoided as it can result in an interaction.
-Please consult your doctor before taking it.
+Taking Tripill 1mg Tablet with Ioxitalamic acid is not recommended, please consult your doctor before taking it.

 Critical

-How does the drug interact with Tripill 1mg Tablet 10's:
+How does the drug interact with Tripill 1mg Tablet:

 How to manage the interaction: